Monday 16 September 1940

 U-99 (Kplt.
 Otto Kretschmer) continues to stalk Convoy SC 3. at 02:41, it torpedoes and sinks 1327 ton Norwegian freighter Lotos just northeast of Rockall (off the coast of Ireland).
 Everyone on board (17 men) survives.

 U-59 (Kptlt.
-Joachim Matz), on her 12th patrol, torpedoes and sinks 4616 ton British collier Bibury in the Atlantic south of Iceland.
-All 39 on board perish.
+Joachim Matz), on her 12th patrol, torpedoes and sinks 4616-ton British collier Bibury in the Atlantic south of Iceland.
+All 39 onboard perish.

 Dutch 5918 ton freighter Stad Schiedam (City of Schiedam) sinks south of Bermuda due to a suspicious explosion.
-While terrorism is suspected at the time, it now is believed that the old ship (launched in 1911) had mechanical issues which caused sparks, igniting its load of sulphur.
+While terrorism is suspected at the time, it now is believed that the old ship (launched in 1911) had mechanical issues that caused sparks, igniting its load of sulfur.
 Everyone survives, the 12-man crew spend five days in a life raft in the middle of the Atlantic before being picked up by a passing freighter (SS White Crest).

 British 4098 ton freighter Incemore runs aground at East Cape on Anticosti Island, Quebec and is a total loss.

-The Luftwaffe also bombs and sinks 8323 ton troopship HMT Aska.
+The Luftwaffe also bombs and sinks 8323-ton troopship HMT Aska.
 There are about 300-600 survivors, while 30 people perish (sources vary because multiple ships picked up survivors and landed them at different places).
 The ship is loaded with French troops from West Africa.
 The ship burns and drifts for days before finally sinking near Gigha.
 While it sinks in shallow water, it is never re-floated.